Audit criticizes Maryland’s $9 million purchase from South Korean company of coronavirus tests that had to be replaced

 After The Post’s report, Hook told lawmakers in a letter that he and his audit staff “were somewhat taken aback” because it contained information his office had requested from state health officials weeks earlier but not received.

-State Sen. Clarence K. Lam (D-Howard), one of the lawmakers who’d questioned the purchase but received few answers from the Hogan administration, said Friday that the audit confirmed “the worst of what we thought.”
+State Sen. Clarence K. Lam (D-Howard), one of the lawmakers who had questioned the purchase but received few answers from the Hogan administration, said Friday that the audit confirmed “the worst of what we thought.”

-“The lack of a written contract and supporting documentation points to exactly why all procurements must follow State law and regulatory requirements — even during an emergency,” said Lam, the Senate’s lone physician, in a news release.
+“The lack of a written contract and supporting documentation points to exactly why all procurements must follow State law and regulatory requirements — even during an emergency,” Lam, the Senate’s lone physician, said in a news release.
 “While the urgency to obtain tests were well intentioned, the rushed and opaque process led to so many subsequent problems that the tests went unused for many months.”

 The state could have chosen various manufacturers to supply the most widely used type of tests — called polymerase chain reaction (PCR) tests.
 By late March 2020, U.S. manufacturers were shipping PCR tests by the millions to domestic labs.